 Difficult to find out.
 It is hard to separate the wheat from the chaff.
 I found some information on taking care of your health.
 On another site a Dutch man was held responsible for inventing massage therapy.

-Apparently patients with a depressive disorder use a complementary or alternative therapy (CAT) to treat their symptoms of depression.
+Apparently patients with a depressive disorder use a complementary or alternative therapy like Therapeutic Massage College (CAT) to treat their symptoms of depression.
 I do know that there are some that will argue my findings.
-In fact, I have had some medical clinics say that massage has worked wonders for their patients when it is used along with weekly meetings with a licensed psychiatrist.
-Collaborative Health Clinic is one of the offices that has been hailed as one of the best for therapeutic massage and acupuncture.
+In fact, I have had some medical clinics say that massage has worked wonders for their patients when it is used along with weekly meetings with a licensed chiropractor.
+Collaborative Health Clinic is one of the offices that has been hailed as one of the best for therapeutic massage and acupuncture, Mass Mobile Massage provides the best chair massage in boston ma.
 Most patients at this clinic say that the study is wrong because it relaxes their mind along with their body.
 I guess it comes down to the old saying, to each his own.
 What works for some does not work for all.

 Surveys indicate that 53.6% of those with ‘severe depression’ (4) and 22.4% of those with major depression (5) have used CAT to treat their symptoms in the preceding 12 months.